Innovation Studies

 Sjoerd Bakker, Harro van Lente and Remko Engels

-battery electric and the hydrogen car.
-Even though both designs are part of the
+electric and the hydrogen car.
+Even though both designs are part of the same

 R&D funding, supportive regulation and infrastructure.
 Both options are